Navigating this page:

 We strongly recommend having one concept per slide wherever possible.

-CoLoop cannot differentiate between multiple colored boxes on one slide.
-Therefore, if any slides contain more than one concept you will need to follow th
+CoLoop cannot differentiate between multiple coloured boxes on one slide.
+Therefore, if any slides contain more than one concept you will need to follow these steps: